pmacdonald15/employee-tracker/README.md

 - Console-Table

 ## Installation
 The user will need to clone the repository onto their system, and then ensure the NPM packages listed above are installed.
-Please see each package's link for documentation and installation directions/code.
 Once completed, the user should run MySQL to select database, and to populate the tables, and any data already programmed.
 After exiting, the user may then run npm start; which will allow the user to go thru the prompts to use the application.

 ## Testing